ericbhoward/iCopy/trunk/README.txt

 --------------------------
 iCopy can be run as a Windows application, but it has also some command line parameters to copy directly to the printer or to a file

-No parameters: standard mode with windows (also if neither /c or /f parameters are passed)
+No parameters: standard mode with windows

-> icopy.exe [/c or /f] [params]
+> icopy.exe [/copy /file /multiplePages ..] [params]

-	>icopy.exe /c [/r:resolution] [/n:number of copies] [i:intent] [s:enlargement] [/b:brightness] [/cn:contrast] [/p]

-	>icopy.exe /f:path [/r:resolution] [i:intent] [s:enlargement] [/b:brightness] [/cn:contrast] [/p]
+[params] are the parameters to be used.
+If a parameter is not specified, iCopy uses the value stored in settings

-/c					Directly copy from scanner to printer, using settings provided or else saved settings /f:path				Scan to the provided file path (if omitted, a dialog will appear to ask where to save the file)
+/copy /c				Directly copy from scanner to printer, using settings provided or default settings /file /ScanToFile /f	Scan to a file.
+If file path is not provided a dialog will let you choose where to save the acquired image
+/multiplePages			Scan a multipage document.
+/copymultiplepages

+/resolution -or- /r	[value]		Specify a valid scanning resolution in DPI (eg /resolution 100, /r 500) /color -or- /col				Color acquisition
+/grayscale -or- /gray			Grayscale acquisition
-/r:resolution		Specify a valid scanning resolution in DPI (eg 100, 500) /n:n of copies		Specify the number of copies to be printed (default one copy) /i:intent			The way the page will be acquired: 1: color, 2: grayscale, 4:text /s:enlargement		The enlargement percentage (eg /s:150) default value: 100 /b:brightness		Value from -100 to 100 for brightness /cn:contrast		Value from -100 to 100 for constrast
-/p					Enables preview mode
+/text -or- /bw					Black and white (text) acquisition /copies -or- /nc [value]		The number of copies to be printed (default one copy) /scaling -or- /s				The scaling percentage (eg /s 150) default value: 100 /brightness	-or- /b [value]		Value from -100 to 100 for brightness /contrast -or -	/cnt [value]	Value from -100 to 100 for constrast /preview -or- /p				Enables preview mode

-> icopy.exe -diag	Analyses the scanner informations and saves an XML report to be attached to iCopy bug tracker in case of problems
-> icopy.exe -r		Registers components needed for proper execution.
-Needs administrator privileges
+/path "path"					Specify the path for file acquisition.
+Paths containing spaces must be put between inverted commas
+								(eg. /path "C:\my folder\file.jpg").
+Valid file estensions are .jpg, .bmp, .gif, .png /printer "printer name"			Specify the name of the printer between inverted commas.
+If not provided, the system default printer is used

+NOTE: Parameters are not case sensitive

+Examples:
+> icopy.exe /copy /r 200 /text
+	Copy with 200 DPI resolution in text mode, with default brightness and contrast
+> icopy.exe /file /brightness 0 /contrast 10 /path "C:\my folder\file.jpg"
+	Saves to file "C:\my folder\file.jpg" with brighness 0 and contrast 10
+> icopy.exe /copy /printer "Adobe PDF"
+	Prints the file to PDF using Adobe Acrobat (if installed)

+ADVANCED PARAMETERS
+/wiareg /wr			Registers WIA components.
+Use if WIA errors are thrown during execution /debug /d			Creates an XML file containing scanner information.
+Should be included in any bug report /register /reg		Registers iCopy to the scanner buttons.
+/unregister /unreg	Unregisters iCopy from the scanner button applications.

-3) Known bugs & solutions
+4) Known bugs & solutions
 -------------------------
 * Wiaaut.dll not registered error.
 	iCopy asks if you want to register WIA Automation Layer.
 If it fails in doing so, you can register it manually: